joernio/joern/changelog/traversal_removal.md

 The way to hoist the overhead from string-based lookups in joern is to add the required functions in overflowdb-codegen (like e.g. the `_astOut` instead of `.out("AST")`).

-This issue affects many files in joern; the commit that includes this message fixes 7 of them.
+This issue affects many files in joern; https://github.com/joernio/joern/pull/2784 includes fixes for 7 of them.